twisterghost/jankbot/README.md

 The next part is `"admins" : [],`.
 This is a list of the administator accounts that Jankbot should accept admin commands from.

-Next we have `"modules" : [],`.
-This is a list of the modules you want Jankbot to use.
-Get more modules from http://jankdota.com/jankbot/modules!

 Now we have `"displayName" : "Jankbot",`.
 This is pretty self explanatory.
 This is the name Jankbot will show up as on your friends list.